ORNL/curifactory/sphinx/source/getting_started.rst

     :align: center

 To recap, the artifact manager keeps track of the overall session for a run, the “experiment run container”.
-Sets of arguments are created with different hyperparameters to test a hypothesis or vary the experiment.
+Parameter steps are created with different hyperparameters to test a hypothesis or vary the experiment.
-Records track state changes and intermediate data associated with some set of arguments throughout the experiment.
-Stages are what modify record state, they apply research code to the passed records based on their associated arguments, and the results for each stage are stored back into the record’s now modified state.
+Records track state changes and intermediate data associated with a parameter set throughout the experiment.
+Stages are what modify record state, they apply research code to the passed records based on their associated Parameters, and the results for each stage are stored back into the record’s now modified state.